-1 A knight's training began early in life, and it ended in the knight's Hint teenage years.
-The independent and dependent clauses in a complex or 2 Jousts kept knights in great condition for real battles. compound-complex sentence may be in any order.
-For instance, the dependent clause 3 When spectators attended jousts, they often rooted for a may come first. favorite knight.
-Example: While a knight had to 4 Although jousts often ended in bloodshed, the matches were a be brave, he also had to be respectful, and popular part of life, and townspeople regularly gathered to watch he had to be loyal to these events. his king.
-5 Jousting competitions were usually part of a larger tournament that included other events as well.
+- 1 A knight's training began early in life, and it ended in the knight's teenage years. - 2 Jousts kept knights in great condition for real battles. - 3 When spectators attended jousts, they often rooted for a favorite knight. - 4 Although jousts often ended in bloodshed, the matches were a popular part of life, and townspeople regularly gathered to watch these events. - 5 Jousting competitions were usually part of a larger tournament that included other events as well.